 Distance: 4 miles, 4.7 miles if you include the overlook

 The trail is mostly flat and easy, but there is a short steep and strenuous stretch that requires climbing up large rocks.
 Monkey Rock, located on the eastern side of the east trail, usually has some nice fall foliage; even without the vibrant colors, this familiar shape is sure to be a hit anyway.
 At the north of the loop is a small cove with a bench that’s had vibrant fall foliage every year I’ve gone.
 The bench and scenic backdrop make this spot the perfect place for a family portrait.

 Distance: 5 Miles, 7 miles if you include the West Loop Trail

 Most of the west trail follows along the creek where you’ll find plenty of opportunities to capture leaves collecting in a stream or a canopy of trees.
 The West Trail is less popular, so this route is perfect for landscape photographers seeking one of a kind photos.

-I discovered Lost Maples RV and Camping after accidentally reserving primitive camping instead of car camping at the park.
-With no signal and no knowledge of the area, we were lost when we stumbled upon this gas station offering tent camping near Lost Maples.
-We were the only ones camping at the back of the gas station and I laughed, wondering if this was legit.
-Well, it was, and I’ve had the opportunity to watch this business grow from bare-bones tent sites to a community of tent sites with bathrooms and showers, RV sites with hookups, and cabins.
+Lost Maples camping is typically booked several months in advance so if you aren’t lucky enough to get a reservation, you will have to find a place to stay outside of the park.
+I discovered Lost Maples RV and Camping after a state park reservation mishap; we stumbled upon this unassuming gas station offering tent camping near Lost Maples.
+I’ve had the opportunity to watch this business grow from bare-bones tent sites to a community of tent sites with bathrooms and showers, RV sites with hookups, and cabins.
 I couldn’t recommend this place more!